Williams accounts for 4 TDs, No. 7 USC beats Fresno St 45-17 – KION546

 AP Sports Writer

+“A very big point of emphasis throughout the week, especially coming off to the Stanford game, was putting together a more complete game and I thought we did that,” USC coach Lincoln Riley said.
+“I think we’re growing each week.
+There’s a few less mistakes and a few more things right.”

-Williams completed 25 of 37 passes for the Trojans, who have scored at least 45 points in each of the first three games under Lincoln Riley.
+Williams completed 25 of 37 passes for the Trojans, who have scored at least 45 points in each of the first three games for the first time since 2005.
 Dye had his second straight 100-yard game with 102 yards on 11 carries and a touchdown while Jones had 12 carries for 110 yards and a score.

 The Bulldogs (1-2) suffered a bigger loss though than the game.
 Quarterback Jake Haener was carted off in the third quarter with what coach Jeff Tedford said was high ankle sprain.
 The Mountain West Preseason Player of the Year had his right leg bend awkwardly while being sacked by Solomon Byrd at the Fresno State 46.
 Byrd also recovered Haener’s fumble.